TomSumner28/merchant-data/README.md

 The **RPF Automation** page lets Account Managers manage Reward Programme Forms stored in the `rpf_forms` table.
 After searching you can click **Create New RPF** below the search bar to start a blank form for a brand that doesn’t yet exist.
 Anyone can add rows or create a new draft, but only Account Managers (set `localStorage.setItem('role','Account Manager')`) can modify the fields and save changes.
 Each save increments the version and records the user’s email.
 A **Download PDF** button exports a branded PDF including the TRC logo and official wording.

+When available, the page fetches `TRC-Logo.png` from the `knowledge_base` bucket so the PDF shows the official logo.
 ## Semantic Queries

 When you ask questions like "How many retailers are active in the United States?" the API